 A shady spot on the banks or poolside can help you stay cool and protected when you are out of the water.
 Don’t forget to take breaks to minimize the stress created by exposure to heat and sun.
 Shade your eyes using large hats or sunglasses as well.
 The sun can damage your eyes as well as your skin.

 Plan for Minor Emergencies

-First aid kits with bandages, alcohol wipes, and creams can save the day for cuts and scrapes.
+First aid kits with bandages, alcohol wipes, and creams can save the day from cuts and scrapes.
 While lake water is probably safe, it’s filled with dirt and germs.
 Scrapes and cuts should be treated immediately to minimize the risk of infection.
 You probably do not need a state-of-the-art kit, and something for minor scrapes, bites, and stings will do fine.
-However, if one of the people with you is allergic to stings or bites, be sure that current rescue medications are on hand and that you can operate them
+However, if one of the people with you is allergic to stings or bites, be sure that current rescue medications are on hand and that you can operate them.

 Food and Drinks